storyblok/storyblok-php-client/README.md

 - [Resolve Relations and Links](#relationships-and-links-resolving)

-## Install
+## Installing the Storyblok PHP client
 You can install the Storyblok PHP Client via composer.

-You need to have composer installed on your development environment.
-If you want to install the _stable_ release:
+If you want to install the _stable_ release of Storyblok PHP client you can launch:
 ```bash
 composer require storyblok/php-client
 ```

-If you want to install the _current_ development release:
+If you want to install the _current_ development release, you can add the version `dev-master`:
 ```bash
 composer require storyblok/php-client dev-master
 ```

+For executing the command above, you need to have composer installed on your development environment.
 If you need to install Composer, you can follow the official Composer documentation:

 - Install Composer on [GNU Linux / Unix / macOS](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)
 - Install Composer on [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows)

-We suggest to use the latest version of PHP.
+We suggest using the latest version of PHP.

 ## Management API

 ### The Storyblok\ManagementClient instance

-Initialize the Storyblok Management Client  for the [Management API](https://www.storyblok.com/docs/api/management) with your Personal OAuth Token.
+Now we are going to see how to initialize the Storyblok Management Client for the [Management](https://www.storyblok.com/docs/api/management) API](https://www.storyblok.com/docs/api/management) with your Personal OAuth Token.
-The Personal OAuth token is taken from the my account section for read and write operations.
+The Personal OAuth token is taken from the "My Account" section.
+This token is used for read and write operations.
+The class for using the Management API is the `Storyblok\ManagementClient` class.
+When you are going to instance a new `ManagementClient` object you can use the Personal OAuth Token as a parameter.

 ```php
 <?php